migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 2024-01-22 Mon: Updated set up so that a single indexer is deployed for each chain (previously, 2 indexers for each service).
 No need for overlapping indexers.

 ---
-2024-01-21 Sun: Refactor flip backend and frontend code for easier deployment.
+2024-01-21 Sun (5h): Refactor flip backend and frontend code for easier deployment.

-2024-01-20 Sat: Set up configuration for for fly.io.
+2024-01-20 Sat (4h): Set up configuration for for fly.io.

 2024-01-19 Fri: Generalize flip to deploy to chains using ChainConfig class.